SanabilQureshi/MEng-Autonomous-Computer-Vision-Robot/README.md

-# Major-Group-Project-Code
+# Autonomous Machine Vision Robot

-This contains the code used as part of the Major Group Project dissertation at Brunel University London, for the following group member:
+This contains the underlying code used as part of my MEng dissertation at Brunel University London, for the following group member:

 Sanabil Qureshi
 1713500